TECozens/peri-systems-demo/README.md

 ## Setup
 Clone the project

 To use the application, you will need to run both servers.

+### Database
+For this application to work you will need a MongoDB database.
+You can recreate the database we used for development using the json files located in Backend/mockCollectionData.
+You will also have to change the MONGODB_URI variable in server.js (line 40) to your database's connection string.

 ### Node Server
 1. Ensure you're in the directory `./Backend`